 What is the Driver CPC?

-All HGV drivers with acquired rights must have completed 35 hours of periodic training before September 9 2019 in order to remain legally compliant.
-After that date, anyone caught driving professionally without having renewed their Driver CPC qualification can be fined up to £1,000 by the DVSA.
+All HGV drivers with acquired rights must have completed 35 hours of periodic training in order to remain legally compliant.
+Anyone caught driving professionally without having renewed their Driver CPC qualification can be fined up to £1,000 by the DVSA.

 Fraikin has been certified and audited by the Joint Approvals Unit for Periodic Training (JAUPT) as an approved training centre with an accredited course syllabus that covers the LGV elements of the Driver CPC.
 To-date, we’ve trained hundreds of drivers all over the UK.